-14.1 For the bursary for vulnerable groups
+13.1 For the bursary for vulnerable groups:

-- a copy of the funding claim sent to SBSS - evidence showing that the student is eligible, for example, a letter from DWP or the local authority or a copy of the student's online UC statement - evidence of payments received from the SBSS, for example bank statements and remittance advices - a copy of the student's individual assessment of actual financial need, including a breakdown of the calculation that has determined the amount required - receipts for purchases or in-kind support provided to the student, for example, bus pass, lunch receipts or book receipts - evidence to support the value of any cash payments made to the student such as travel pass, bus tickets or meal deals - attendance evidence to support payments where applicable
+- a copy of the funding claim sent to DfE - evidence showing that the student is eligible, for example, a letter from DWP or the local authority or a copy of the student's online UC statement - evidence of payments received from DfE, for example bank statements and remittance advices - a copy of the student's individual assessment of actual financial need, including a breakdown of the calculation that has determined the amount awarded - receipts for purchases or in-kind support provided to the student, for example, bus pass, lunch receipts or book receipts - attendance evidence to support payments

-14.2 For the discretionary bursary
+13.2 For the discretionary bursary:

-- evidence used to assess eligibility and determine household income, such as P60s, self-employment accounts, wage slips, a letter from DWP, copies of online statements for UC - a copy of the student's individual assessment of actual financial need, including a breakdown of the calculation that has determined the amount required - receipts for purchases or in-kind support provided to the student, for example, bus/travel pass, travel tickets, lunch receipts or book receipts - evidence to support the value of any cash payments made to the student such as travel pass, bus tickets or meal deals - attendance evidence to support payments where applicable
+- evidence used to assess eligibility and determine household income, such as P60's, self-employment accounts, wage slips, a letter from DWP, copies of online statements for UC - a copy of the student's individual assessment of actual financial need, including a breakdown of the calculation that has determined the amount awarded - receipts for purchases or in-kind support provided to the student, for example, bus/travel pass, travel tickets, lunch receipts or book receipts - evidence to support the value of any cash payments made to the student such as travel pass, bus tickets or meal deals - attendance evidence to support payments

-Local authorities are also required, via the local authority section 151 officer grant return process, to confirm that they have used the funding we paid to them for the purpose it was intended.
-The 16 to 19 Bursary Fund forms part of this process.
-Any funding declared by local authorities as not being used for the purpose it was intended, or which cannot be properly accounted for, is recovered.
+Local authorities are also required, via the local authority section 151 grant return process, to confirm that they have used the funding we paid to them for the purpose it was intended.
+The 16 to 19 bursary fund forms parts of this process.
+Any funding declared by local authorities as not being used for the purpose it was intended, or which cannot be properly accounted for, is also recovered.

-14.3 Common audit errors
+13.3 Common audit errors